maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/register-to-vote/voter-id-to-register.md

 ---
-title: "What kind of identification do I need to register?"
+title: "What forms of identification do I need to register to vote?"
 published: true
-weight: 11
+weight: 4
 section: "register-to-vote"
 priority: Minor
 ---